gauravve/online-demo/files/html/onlinedemo/onlinedemo.markdown

 * see the differences in the deployment step list when deploying against the DEV, TEST, ACC or PROD environment.
 * control your middleware via Deployit's _control tasks_.
 On the Repository tab, locate an _Apache_ web server in the _Dev_ directory (folder) and start or stop it via the _Tasks_ option in it's context menu.
 * take a look at Deployit's security setup.
 In the _Admin_ tab, you'll find Deployit's roles and global permissions.
 Go to the Repository tab and access the directory (folder) security settings via the _Permissions_ option in their context menu.
 * log in as another user to see the restricted security permissions in action.
 For instance, log in as the _developer_ user and open the Release Dashboard.
+Other possible users are:
+	* developer / developer
+	* deployer / deployer
+	* sr-deployer / sr-deployer
+	* ops-north / ops-north
+	* ops-south / ops-south
+* change environment-specific settings in one of the available dictionaries, then redeploy the application to see the changes you made.